 Uniquely Stanford Cancer

-The Stanford Cancer Institute (SCI) is one of only 49 NCI-designated Comprehensive Cancer Centers in the country.
+The Stanford Cancer Institute (SCI) is one of an elite number of NCI-designated Comprehensive Cancer Centers in the country.
 The SCI fosters an approach of thinking about the most challenging problems in cancer from a new perspective.
 Learn about our unique strengths in Genomics, Circulating Tumor DNA, Training the Next Generation of Physician Scientists, Phase I Clinical Research and Patient Care, Cellular Immunotherapy, Molecular Imaging and Radiation Therapy.